89rat/pqshield-api/pq359_mobile_app/ULTIMATE_PRODUCTION_IMPLEMENTATION.md

-# PQShield Ultimate Production Implementation
+# PQ359 Ultimate Production Implementation

 ## 🚀 **The Most Advanced Quantum-Resistant Security Platform Ever Built**

-This represents the **ultimate production implementation** of the PQShield mobile application, incorporating every advanced feature, optimization, and capability specified in the comprehensive 6,800+ line design document.
+This represents the **ultimate production implementation** of the PQ359 mobile application, incorporating every advanced feature, optimization, and capability specified in the comprehensive 6,800+ line design document.
 This is not just an app—it's a complete quantum-resistant security ecosystem.

 ---